 The GTK team releases new versions on a regular basis.[6]
-GTK 4 and GTK 3 are maintained, while GTK 2 is end-of-life.[7]
-GTK1 is independently maintained by the CinePaint project.[8]
+GTK 4 and GTK 3 are actively maintained, while GTK 2 is no longer supported.[7]
+GTK 1 is independently maintained by the CinePaint project.[8]

 The GTK library contains a set of graphical control elements (widgets); version 3.22.16 contains 186 active and 36 deprecated widgets.[9]
-GTK is an object-orientedwidget toolkit written in the programming language C; it uses GObject, that is the GLib object system, for the object orientation.
-While GTK is mainly for windowing systems based on X11 and Wayland, it works on other platforms, including Microsoft Windows (interfaced with the Windows API), and macOS (interfaced with Quartz).
-There is also an HTML5 back-end named Broadway.[10][11]
+GTK is an object-orientedwidget toolkit written in the programming language C; it uses GObject (that is, the GLib object system) for object orientation.
+While GTK is mainly used with windowing systems based on Wayland (and prior to that on Wayland's predecessor X11), it works on other platforms, including Microsoft Windows (interfaced with the Windows API), and macOS (interfaced with Quartz).
+There is also an HTML5 back-end named Broadway, although this was deprecated in 2025 with the X11 backend to indicate both would be removed in GTK version 5.[10][11][12]
+GTK uses Vulkan or GL to draw most graphical elements.[13]

 GTK can be configured to change the look of the widgets drawn; this is done using different display engines.
 Several display engines exist which try to emulate the look of the native widgets on the platform in use.